WOMEN IN SUSTAINABLE ENERGY BUSINESS

 Goreti and her colleagues during the technical training on briquette making by CREEC

-When CREEC met Goreti, she explained her process and the team identified from their needs analysis that Goreti needed technical training on how to make briquettes as well as training on business development.
-Goreti has since learnt how to make briquettes which she sells off to neighbors’ and also delivers to customers in far off areas.
-Interestingly, she also teaches her customers to make briquettes such that if she does not have enough to supply them they can be in position to make for their consumption.
+When CREEC met Goreti, she explained her process and the team carried out a needs analysis that eventually showed that Gorreti needed technical training on how to make briquettes as well as training on business development.
+Gorreti has since learnt how to make briquettes which she sells off to neighbors’ and also delivers to customers in far off areas.
+Interestingly, she also teaches her customers to make briquettes such that if she does not have enough to supply them they can be in position to make for their own consumption.
 This also works to her advantage in that whenever she has large orders she has already recruited a chain of suppliers from whom she can source from.
 Goreti is one example of the resilience of women and their willingness to transform their circumstances.
 She never neglects an opportunity to learn and while we spoke about celebrating women she encourages the women out there to do the same.